|Seal Harbour, Glengarriff, County Cork, Ireland, 25th August 1998|

 There he is in Seal Harbour again.
 There was no digital zoom in my camera in those days and I almost needed to borrow his telescope in order to see him.

-Our prompt picture featured three men so here is my second ‘man with a telescope’.
-Our very good friend Ian, clearly enjoying whatever it is he is viewing.
+Here is our very good friend Ian, clearly enjoying whatever it is he is viewing.
 I think this one was taken in the summer of 2001 on our holiday in Cornwall, but I can’t be precise about the location I’m afraid.

 In today’s Times newspaper there’s an article and chart, explaining what we can expect from the night sky in March and in which the recent findings of the giant Hubble telescope are reported.
 I can’t share it in its entirety as you would have to be a subscriber to view it, but the link will take you to the chart, together with the introduction to the piece, entitled: Brilliant Venus Rises before Dawn, by Chris Lintott.
 It’s aimed at a UK audience of course but I can quote from it, as I’m acknowledging the source: